 Theodore H. Bornstein is a partner and public policy lawyer with Foley & Lardner LLP and a member of the Government & Public Policy Practice.
-He serves as counsel to the firm’s Federal Public Affairs Practice, providing the practice and Foley’s clients with experienced legal and legislative drafting advice.
+He serves as the treasure of the firm's Political Fund and counsel to the firm’s Federal Public Affairs Practice, providing the practice and Foley’s clients with experienced legal and legislative drafting advice.
 He is also a member of the Automotive Industry Team.
 As Foley's most senior lobbyist, he oversees the federal lobbying practice in Foley's Washington, D.C. office and also works with an experienced Political Law team to advise clients on permissible political involvement at the federal and state level, and to counsel clients on government ethics questions.

-Mr. Bornstein uses his experience as a senior Congressional staff member to assist clients who are being investigated by Congressional Committees.
+Ted uses his experience as a senior Congressional staff member to assist clients who are being investigated by Congressional Committees.
 His practice focuses on counseling clients on government relations.
-Having served both inside Congress and the executive branch, Mr. Bornstein is highly knowledgeable of the legislative and executive decision making processes of government.
+Having served both inside Congress and the executive branch, Ted is highly knowledgeable of the legislative and executive decision making processes of government.
 He has extensive experience and knowledge about numerous federal and state issues including defense, healthcare, tax policy, economic development, transportation, and homeland security.

-Prior to his work in Congress and the executive branch, Mr. Bornstein established and directed the state of Missouri’s Washington, D.C. office, representing and promoting the state’s interests for more than six years on behalf of Governors Joe Teasdale (D) and Kit Bond (R).
-Mr. Bornstein also worked on federal and state relations in the office of the governor of Illinois in his Washington, D.C. and Chicago offices.
+Prior to his work in Congress and the executive branch, Ted established and directed the state of Missouri’s Washington, D.C. office, representing and promoting the state’s interests for more than six years on behalf of Governors Joe Teasdale (D) and Kit Bond (R).
+Ted also worked on federal and state relations in the office of the governor of Illinois in his Washington, D.C. and Chicago offices.